Chapman808/JS-Minesweeper/README.md

 # Minesweeper

-This repository is a Minesweeper game to demonstrate some of the JS skills I picked up in my personal time.
-I have make lots of progress since I wrote this application, but I'm still proud of it!
+The classi Minesweeper game, written in client-side JS.

-Check out the demo at the following URL:
+Check out the demo at the following URL or download the application locally:

 http://34.212.179.48/